BA-151. Principles of Management. 3 Credits.

 This course provides an understanding of the legal and other exposures that confront organizations that fail to operate in a framework of honesty, integrity, and ethical behavior.
 It assists students to understand exposures in contracts and relationships with employees and third parties.
 It examines ethical behavior in business settings and shows the financial and other benefits to encouraging integrity across the enterprise.
 Uses case studies and exercises to illustrate concepts.
-Prerequisites: 2 COURSES FROM COURSES PL-130 PL-140 TH-110 TH-120 Course Type(s): Values,Core curriculum course.
+Prerequisites: ONE SEQUENCE: PL-130 PL-140 OR 2 COURSES FROM TH: Course Type(s): Values,Core curriculum course.

 BA-382.
 Insurance and Risk Management.
 3 Credits.

 This course covers hazard risk and insurable exposures and techniques to mitigate them.
 It begins with the nature of risk.
 Then it examines avoidance, retention, reduction and transfer of risks.
 Topics include property, employer and general liability, homeowners and automobile coverages, the role of the modern risk manager.

 This course covers the management of business and operational exposures in a framework of enterprise risk management (ERM).
 It examines the scope of risk management, the importance of risk identification, and the alignment of risk categories with the corporate business mode.
 It addresses functional, business unit, and key initiative exposures and the hierarchical structure to effectively manage the exposures.
 Prerequisites: AC-152 BL-161 EC-102 BA-319 BA-347 OR BA-351.

 BA-384.
 Sarbanes Oxley Compliance.
 3 Credits.